Hendrik-Jacobs/Cutting_Optimizer_v1.1/README.md

 <img src="https://github.com/Hendrik-Jacobs/Cutting_Optimizer_v1.1/blob/main/Screenshots/BoardManagerScreenshot.png">

 - Board Manager tables and options are saved in a SQLite database.
-- Listboxes can be sorted by column.
+- Lists can be sorted by column.
 (Main Window and Board Manager)

 ------------------------------------------------------------------------------------------------